 A1: The abandonment of loyalty and trust.
 This is supported by ongoing research at edelman.com.
 A2: The lack of a need to higher education for all.
 Research, by Global Demographics, highlights that Switzerland, Norway and Australia are over educated, implying that more capital spent on education in these countries will have minimal contribution to increasing productivity per worker to grow Gross Domestic Product.

-It's a disgrace that Melbourne University costs the Government $801M p.a. for NOTHING.
+It's a disgrace that Melbourne University costs $2.1B p.a. to run for NOTHING.
 2,838 new Arts students; see what

 Can you describe yourself?